 One size doesn’t fit all.
 Learn from every search – especially what happened before and after it.
 Create profiles based on these events.
 When shoppers enter something similar to a previous search, bring out the data around it.
 What that previous searcher eventually bought.

-Set up your search function to give and update results as shopper searches.
+Set up your search function to give updated results as shopper searches.
 This is called predictive search.
 Another feature called type-ahead lists possible words to complete what is being typed.
 This is done through APIs.

 These are tools used to set instructions for how your web applications will work.
 Slip these guides everywhere.
 Your website, mobile apps, and even voice searches.
 Their features include changing filters based on points set by the store owner.